-- Get creative, write, draw, sing, paint, garden, play an instrument, find your creative side again.
+- Get creative, write, draw, sing, paint, garden, play an instrument, and find your creative side again.

-- Create new routines for you, remove reminders of them.
+- Create new routines for you, and remove reminders of them.

 - Take control of your diet and exercise.
 Just start drinking a little more water and taking a walk.
-Yoga, meditation are extremely good.
+Yoga and meditation are extremely good.
 Dance to music on your phone.